senthilrajasek/senthilrajasek/README.md

 My main technology interests are,

--Programming : C#, Python, Javascript, Typescript, Lisp( Scheme).
+- Programming : C#, Python, Javascript, Typescript, Lisp( Scheme).
 - Machine Learning and A.I
 - Programmer productivity i.e., how to improve your programming skills.